ruuddejong-altran/python-c-cpp/docs/example_2.md

 }
 ```

-The Python callback function is stored in `py_callback_func`,
-and the do_operation function is called with the
-`operator_wrapper_func` as callback function.

 ## Making this a Python extension module

 Finally there are some bookkeeping chores that are required to make